WilsonPercival/WilsonPercival/Bug color methods/bug_color_methods_eng.md

 ## Steps to reproduce

-1. Откройте исходник.
+1. Open the project.
-2. Перейдите на скрипт "script.js".
+2. Open "script.js".
-3. Выделите всё содержимое и вырежьте.
+3. Select all its content and cut.
-4. Вставьте обратно.
+4. Paste back.

 ## Observed result